eoscanada/eos-bios/README.md

 You then fall in one of these three categories:

 1. The BIOS Boot node, which will, alone, execute the equivalent of `eos-bios boot`.
-2. An Appointed Block Producer, which will all execute the equivalent of `eos-bios join --verify`
+2. An Appointed Block Producer, which executes the equivalent of `eos-bios join --verify`
-3. An other participants, which will all execute the equivalent of `eos-bios join`
+3. An other participant, which executes the equivalent of `eos-bios join`

-The same hooks are used in the orchestration, so get them right and practice.
+The same hooks are used in `boot`, `join` and `orchestrate`, so get them right and practice.